FolkvangrForgent/pf2e-hex/README.md

 # PF2e Hex Enhancements

-Enchantments for the pf2e system when using Hex Grids.
-Some of these changes might be bordering on homebrew but they should generally be small fixes or quality of life features.
-Some of the features may only fully work on pf2e versions newer than 6.1.3 as this started as some removal of hex code from pf2e core.
+This module aims to enhance the use of hex grids while using the pf2e system.

+**WARNING** - This module uses a lot of function patching and so it is suggested to run it on the exact version of FoundryVTT and PF2e that it is verified for.
+It will likely run fine but even now some features will only fully work on the version after 6.1.3.

 ## Features